lintool/guide/writing-a-research-paper-with-me.md

 ## After My Input

-### Comparing Before and After
+### Accepting/Rejecting My Edits: Comparing Before and After

+If I am editing your paper directly, I will use the track changes feature in Overleaf:

+**Don't just blindly accept my edits!!**

+Instead, _consider_ each edit deliberately before you accept... or reject!
-For any part of your paper that I have rewritten, it is important that you compare "before" and "after", for three reasons:
+It is important that you compare "before" and "after", for three reasons:

 1. I might have messed up your text.
 For example, I might have described your algorithm wrong.